sdramsey89/Election_Analysis/README.md

         # the candidate list
         if candidate_name not in candidate_options:
             # Add the candidate name to the candidate list.
-            candidate_options.append(candidate_name)`
+            candidate_options.append(candidate_name)

+**Code snippet adding counties.**

-`# 4a: Write an if statement that checks that the
+        # 4a: Write an if statement that checks that the
         # county does not match any existing county in the county list.
         if county_name not in counties:
             # 4b: Add the existing county to the list of counties.
             counties.append(county_name)`

-However, the script there are a couple areas where the script could be improved.
+However, there are a couple areas where the script could be improved.
 - One improvement would be to add have the script account for ties.
 Currently, the script is only able to declare one winner.
 In the event of a tie, the script would not be able to make this distinction and announce the need for a runoff vote.
 - Another improvement would be to add in the margin a candidate needs to win by in order to avoid a runoff elections.
 Depending on county rules, this might be a necessary addition.
 Currently, the script is designed to announce a winner as long as they have one more vote than the next highest candidate.
 I beleive these two additions will increase the value of the election audit script and make it more useful for the commission.